rubygems/rubygems.org/CONTRIBUTING.md

 * Start redis: `redis-server`
 * Run the tests: `bundle exec rake`

+#### Running RuboCop

+We use RuboCop to enforce a consistent coding style throughout the project.
+Please ensure any changes you make conform to our style standards or else the build will fail.

+    bundle exec rake rubocop

+If you'd like RuboCop to attempt to automatically fix your style offenses, you can try running:

+    bundle exec rake rubocop:auto_correct

 #### Importing gems into the database

 * Import gems into the database with Rake task.